Pets and holidays: take on holiday or leave at home?

 This guide aims to be informative and engaging.
 Though it may include tips and information, it does not constitute advice and should not be used as a basis for any financial decisions.
 Sainsbury’s Bank accepts no responsibility for the content of external websites included within this guide.
 All information in this guide was correct at date of publication.

 Sainsbury’s Finance is a trading name of Sainsbury’s Bank plc.
 Sainsbury’s Supermarkets Ltd is an appointed representative of Sainsbury’s Bank plc.
-Sainsbury’s Bank plc, Registered Office, 33 Holborn, London EC1N 2HT (registered in England, no. 3279730) is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (register no. 184514), except for Credit Cards & Loans where we are licensed by the Office of Fair Trading (OFT) licence no. 421897.
+Sainsbury’s Bank plc, Registered Office, 33 Holborn, London EC1N 2HT (registered in England and Wales, no. 3279730) is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (register no. 184514).